solitary1510/Vera-ECCS/README.md

 # Vera-_ECCS
-Some rule using Vera++ for checking Coding standard
+Some rule using Vera++ for checking Coding standard.
+Rule can found at "./untitled/rules/"

 Rule need to do:
 1.8.b.iii,